 The National Pollutant Inventory (NPI) was developed as a National Environment Protection Measure (NEPM) by the National Environment Protection Council (NEPC) and is a statutory instrument under the National Environment Protection Council Act (Australia) 1994.
-It was incorporated into Victorian law as the Industrial Waste Management Policy (National Pollutant Inventory) 1998.
+It was incorporated into Victorian law as the Waste Management Policy (National Pollutant Inventory) 1998.

 Preparing an NPI report